 Make It Mobile-Friendly

 More and more, being mobile-friendly or mobile-first is a must for digital marketing.
-Litmus even reports that in 2019, mobile accounted for 42% of all email opens.
+EasySendy even reports that mobile accounts for over 61% of all email opens.
 When you couple that with the knowledge that $1 billion in sales come from emails on mobile (Smart Insights), keeping your emails and email footers mobile-friendly becomes even more important.

 One of the best ways to make sure your email footer is mobile-friendly is through an easy-to-read and clickable design.
 You’ll want to keep the text large enough for mobile users to read and ensure that your buttons and links are big enough for thumbs and fingers.
 That also means the spacing of those links and buttons will need to be considered as well.

 Use the Space